Navigation mit Access Keys

 Current project at the WSL:

-Doctoral student in the research group Torrents and Mass movements at the Swiss Federal Research Institute WSL and the Department of Environmental Systems Science at ETH Zürich.
+Doctoral student in the research group Torrents and Mass movements at the Swiss Federal Research Institute WSL and the Department of Environmental System Science at ETH Zürich.
 Project: Investigating debris flow mechanics using flume experiments and field-based 3D LiDAR sensors.

 Research interests: